mrpascal1/mrpascal1.github.io/_posts/2022-06-08-custom-textview-android.md

 ### What we're gonna build?
 Imagine a situation where you want to show a particular length of the text to the user followed by <b>"...show more"</b> only if the length of the string is greater than the maximum length of string you want to show to the user.
 We call it an expandable textview.<br>
-Android framework doesn't provide any solution to this problem.<br>
+Android framework doesn't provide any default way to do this.<br>
 There is plenty of open source libraries available for this.
 But why use a library when you can build it by yourself?<br>

 ### How we're gonna build?